 Understanding Ontario’s Complex Mandatory Reporting Requirements

-Mandatory reporting was one of the key ways the College fulfilled its mandate to protect the public.
-As naturopaths, registrants had a legal obligation under the Regulated Health Professions Act, 1991 to report specific information to the College.
-This requirement ensured that any incidents of possible professional misconduct, incompetence, or incapacity on the part of registrants could be properly investigated and addressed.
+Mandatory reporting is one of the ways in which the College achieves its mandate of protecting the public.
+As a naturopath, you had a legal obligation under the Regulated Health Professions Act, 1991 to report certain information to the College so that any incidents of possible professional misconduct, incompetence, or incapacity on the part of its registrants could be appropriately investigated and addressed.

 Dr. Adam Gratton, ND completed his naturopathic medical studies at the Canadian College of Naturopathic Medicine (CCNM) in 2008 after obtaining his Specialist Bachelor of Science degree in Toxicology at the University of Toronto.
 Following his naturopathic medical studies, he completed a two-year residency at the Canadian College of Naturopathic Medicine followed by a Master of Science degree in Pharmacology and Toxicology at Michigan State University.